Planning to Fairly Allocate: Probabilistic Fairness in the Restless Bandit Setting: Methodological Approach

-We seek the policy which maximizes total expected reward.
-Thus, \textsc{ProbFair} is defined as: { } Solving this constrained maximization problem is thus consistent with maximizing the expected number of timesteps each arm will spend in the adherent state, subject to satisfying the budget and fairness constraints, since each $f_i$ takes into account arm $i$'s underlying transition probabilities.
+We seek the policy which maximizes total expected reward, where reward is non-decreasing in $s$ (i.e., with time spent in the adherent state).
+Thus, \textsc{ProbFair} is defined as:

+Solving this constrained maximization problem is thus consistent with maximizing the expected number of timesteps each arm will spend in the adherent state, subject to satisfying the budget \emph{and} probabilistic fairness constraints.
+We emphasize that our construction process takes the transition matrices of each arm $i$ into account via $f_i$ (Equation~\ref{eq:fi}).